 Budget Option: Rocks Discovery Museum

 Why not take my free self guided walk of the Rocks and drop in at the Rocks Discovery Museum.
-The collection is very small but the staff are helpful and there are some kids activity sheets to help guide you through the walk.
+The collection is minimal but the staff are helpful, and there are some kids activity sheets to help guide you through the walk.

 Play at Darling Harbour

 Darling Harbour is the cities largest recreation and entertainment area stretching from Chinatown to Barangaroo.
-While it has always been popular with visitors it has recently undergone a transformation and is attracting locals in larger numbers than ever.
+While it has always been popular with visitors, it has recently transformed and is attracting locals in larger numbers than ever.